 Kawasaki disease is an illness that affects young children.
 It causes irritation and swelling of the skin, mouth, and lymph nodes.
-More serious illness can also lead to swelling in the coronary arteries.
+More serious illness can also lead to swelling of the coronary arteries.
 These arteries supply oxygen to the heart.
 The swelling can cause serious heart problems like a weakening of blood vessel walls ( aneurysm) and heart attack.

 The cause of Kawasaki disease is unknown.
 Some believe it is an infectious agent like a virus.
 However, Kawasaki does not seem to be contagious.
 It does not spread through households like the flu.

-Kawasaki disease is most common in children less than five year old.
+Kawasaki disease is most common in children younger than 5 years old.
 It is rare in adults.
 Children of Asian ethnicity also seem to be more likely to get Kawasaki disease.

 Outbreaks of the disease are more common during the winter and early spring months.

 There is no specific test to diagnose Kawasaki disease.
 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.

-Kawasaki will go away on its own.
+Kawasaki disease will go away on its own.
 However, treatment can help to limit the damage the illness does.
 The sooner Kawasaki disease is treated, the better the outcome.
 Treatment is especially important to reduce risk of damage to the heart.

 Talk with your doctor about the best treatment plan for your child.
 Treatment options will include one or more of the following: